DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 #### Event handlers arguments

-- `objkey` : the primary key of the object affected by the event
+- `objkey`: the primary key of the object affected by the event

-- `eventattrs` : a dictionary containing the new object attributes.
-Its content depends upon the event type :
+- `eventattrs`: a dictionary containing the new object attributes.
+Its content depends upon the event type:
-  - `added` / `recycled` events : contains all object attributes names as key, and their respective values as value
+  - `added` / `recycled` events: contains all object attributes names as key, and their respective values as value
-  - `modified` event : always contains three keys :
+  - `modified` event: always contains three keys:
-    - `added` : attributes that were previously unset, but now have a value.
+    - `added`: attributes that were previously unset, but now have a value.
 Attribute names as key, and their respective values as value
-    - `modified` : attributes that were previously set, but whose value has changed.
+    - `modified`: attributes that were previously set, but whose value has changed.
 Attribute names as key, and their respective new values as value.
-    - `removed` : attributes that were previously set, but now doesn't have a value anymore.
+    - `removed`: attributes that were previously set, but now don't have a value anymore.
 Attribute names as key, and `None` as value
-  - `trashed` / `removed` events : always an empty dict `{}`
+  - `trashed` / `removed` events: always an empty dict `{}`

-- `newobj` : a `DataObject` instance containing all the updated values of the object affected by the event (*see [DataObject instances](#dataobject-instances) below*)
+- `newobj`: a `DataObject` instance containing all the updated values of the object affected by the event (*see [DataObject instances](#dataobject-instances) below*)

-- `cachedobj` : a `DataObject` instance containing all the previous (cached) values of the object affected by the event (*see [DataObject instances](#dataobject-instances) below*)
+- `cachedobj`: a `DataObject` instance containing all the previous (cached) values of the object affected by the event (*see [DataObject instances](#dataobject-instances) below*)

 #### DataObject instances

 Each data type object can be used intuitively through a `DataObject` instance.
-Let's use a simple example with this `User` object values (without a mail) from datamodel below :
+Let's use a simple example with this `User` object values (without a mail) from datamodel below:

 ```json
 {